westlake-repl/NineRec/README.md

 <img src='https://github.com/westlake-repl/NineRec/blob/main/assets/NineRec_figure4.png' width="20%">
 </p>

-- `QB_behaviour.tsv` contains the user-item interactions in item sequence format, where the first field is the user ID and the second field is a sequence of item ID:
+- `QB_behaviour.tsv` contains the user-item interactions in item sequence format, where the first field is the user ID and the second field is a sequence of item ID (has been provided in QB and TN, see Dataset Preparation below to generate this file for others):

 User ID     | Item ID Sequence
 ------------| ----------------------------------------------------